djhmateer/djhmateer.github.io/_posts/2021-01-24-hugo static site generator.md

 - Was open source
 - Had lots of support
 - Had a tailwindcss theme
-- Wasn't Jekyll (as I've use it for years and have found it good, but the eco-system make me nervous)
+- Wasn't Jekyll (as I've use it for years and have found it good, but the eco-system make me nervous as I'm not a rubyist.. and I wanted to explore something else)

-I'll probably use Netlify, even though I rate GitHub Pages really well.
+I'll probably use Netlify, even though I rate GitHub Pages (GHP) really well.
 Its annoying to get multiple sites on one GH account, and also GHP is not for commercial projects.
 I am intersted in commercial project hosting.

+So in summary this is the plan:

+- Hugo running on WSL2 on Win 10 for static site generation
 - GitHub for source code
 - Netlify for website hosting
 - Netlify for SSL?